 If you’re familiar with my site then you probably know that Marvel films are my everything.
 They’re the films I look forward to the most every year and have delivered two of my all time favorites this year with Guardians of the Galaxy vol.2 and Spider-man Homecoming.
 So, as you would expect I was excited for Thor Ragnarok.
 It looked as though it was taking the character in a new direction and changing the concept of what a Thor film is.
 Early trailers and expo’s gave the idea that this was going to be an insanely colorful film along with turning the comedy up.
 Thor Ragnarok does both these things and they work perfectly.
 As you might have guessed…………… here it comes…………… I LOVED IT.
 Thor Ragnarok takes everything you love about Marvel films and makes the formula that much better.

 A lot of people were worried that the comedy would “ruin” this film but I am forever in favor of the approach Ragnarok takes.
 People need to understand the tone these movies have, they don’t take themselves too seriously and allow the audience to have fun.
-I see so many people who want “dark” superhero films, I don’t know about you but I really want my big green monster and god of thunder to be taken seriously and not allow myself to have any fun whatsoever because that is definitely not the point of these films.
+I see so many people who want “dark” superhero films.
+I don’t know about you but I’m not so set on having my big green monster and god of thunder being taken so seriously that it takes away the fun that is the defining point of these films.
 Marvel movies are the perfect types of films to bring comedy into and Ragnarok is hilarious from start to finish.
 Ragnarok actually goes above Guardians 2 in the comedy aspect for me, there is some genuinely laugh out loud moments which caused me to laugh more than I have in years!

 Chris Hemsworth has really grown into the character of Thor and truly made it his own.
 His comedy chops are off the rails in this film and it’s a real treat to watch.
 Tessa Thompson may have just become my new favorite Marvel character with a spectacular showing as Valkyrie.
 Tom Hiddleston and Mark Ruffalo also turn in great performances and you can clearly tell they’ve been let free of the chains imposed on them by previous films, especially Ruffalo.